forest-lang/forest-compiler/README.md

  * Pattern matching
  * Immutable datastructures (with mutable optimizations for common cases)
  * Ref-counted, incremental cleanup that can be scheduled.
 No automatic stop the world GC.
- * Multiple syntaxes, users can create and customize syntaxes, and translate between.
+ * Multiple syntaxes, users can create and customize syntaxes, and project between.
  * Automatic code formatting
  * Dev virtual filesystem powered by FUSE to project code into desired syntax.
  * Visual editor